New Homes For Self-Builders

 Replacement is often better value than renovating.

-Most local planning authorities support the replacement of one dwelling for another unless there are specific protections for the existing property for example it is a listed building.
+Most local authorities support the replacement of one dwelling for another unless there are specific protections for the existing property for example it is a listed building.

 Is it possible to replace a house in an AONB?